Kernel Scaling for Manifold Learning and Classification: Experimental Results

-The first experiment is dedicated to the ideal case (Section \ref{sec:OptClass}).
+The first experiment evaluates the Spectral Approach (Section \ref{sec:spectral}).
 Therefore, we set $\sigma_v<\sigma_M$ such that the class variance is smaller than the variance of the center of mass.
 Then, we apply DM using a scale parameter $\epsilon$ such that $\epsilon \sim \sigma_v^2<\sigma_M^2$.
 In Fig \ref{fig:Ideal} (left), we present the first extracted diffusion coordinate using various values of $\epsilon$.
-It is evident that the classes separation is highly influenced by $\epsilon$.
-A comparison between $\rho_P$,$\rho_{\Psi}$ and $Ge$ is presented in Fig. \ref{fig:Ideal} (right).
-This comparison provides evidence of the high correlation between $\rho_P$ (Eq. \ref{eq:rhop}), $\rho_{\Psi}$ (Eq. \ref{eq:rhopsi}) and the generalized eigengap (Eq. \ref{eq:GE}).
+It is evident that the separation between classes is highly influenced by $\epsilon$.
+A comparison between $\rho_P$,$\rho_{\Psi}$ and $Ge$ is presented in Fig.\ \ref{fig:Ideal} (right).
+This comparison provides evidence of the high correlation between $\rho_P$ (Eq.\ (\ref{eq:rhop})), $\rho_{\Psi}$ (Eq.\ (\ref{eq:rhopsi})) and the generalized eigengap (Eq.\ (\ref{eq:GE})).

+To evaluate the validity of Assumption \ref{assump1}, we calculate the Frobenius norm of the perturbation matrix $\widehat{W}$ for various values of $\epsilon$.
+The results with the approximated $\epsilon_{Ge}$ are presented in Fig.\ \ref{fig:Wpert}.
+Indeed, as evident from Fig.\ \ref{fig:Wpert}, the value of $||\widehat{W}||_F$ is nearly constant for a small range of values around $\epsilon_{Ge}$.